 On the plus side, infused oil is cheaper and easier to make than the alternative, and that usually translates into lower prices and wider availability.

 There’s one other kind of infused oil that I want to mention before we move one, and it’s the one you often see on a restaurant table—with sprigs of rosemary or basil in it.
 Honestly, there’s no actual infusion going on there.
-And unless the springs are completely dried when they’re added to the bottles, they can introduce bacteria that cause food poisoning.
+And unless the sprigs are completely dried when they’re added to the bottles, they can introduce bacteria that cause food poisoning.
 You definitely don’t want that!

 What Is Crushed/Fused Olive Oil?